pjeby/uneventful/README.md

 Schedulers also let you appropriately debounce or sample changes for some of your rules so you can avoid unnecessary updates.
 Instead of requiring an immediate response to every change of an observable value, or explicit batching declarations, Uneventful just marks dependencies dirty, and queues affected rules to be run by their corresponding scheduler(s).

-(This means, for example, that you can have rules that update visible UI immediately, and others that update a server or database every few seconds, without needing anything more complicated than to use a different rule function to create them.)
+(This means, for example, that you can have rules that update data models immediately, other rules that update visible UI in the next animation frame, and still others that update a server or database every few seconds, without needing anything more complicated than using rule functions tied to different schedulers when creating them.)

 #### What's Next
 So far, we've highlighted just a handful of Uneventful's coolest and most impactful features, showing how you can: